- 7.1–8.7 in

 - The Yellow-bellied Sapsucker is the only woodpecker in eastern North America that is completely migratory.
 Although a few individuals remain throughout much of the winter in the southern part of the breeding range, most head farther south, going as far south as Panama.
 Females tend to migrate farther south than do males.

-- The oldest known Yellow-bellied Sapsucker was 7 years, 9 months old.
+- The oldest known Yellow-bellied Sapsucker was a male, and at least 7 years, 9 months old.
 It was banded in New Jersey and found 6 years later in South Carolina.

 In spring and summer, Yellow-bellied Sapsuckers favor young forests and edge habitat, especially areas regenerating from timber harvesting.
 There they find lots of fast-growing trees ripe for sapwells (and since they can spend half their time or more tending to or feeding from their sapwells, sapsuckers needs lots of trees for tapping).
 So unlike most woodpecker species, sapsuckers don’t rely on dead trees for feeding, although they do search for trees with decayed heartwood or dead limbs for their cavity nests.
 On their wintering grounds, Yellow-bellied Sapsuckers aren’t as selective in habitat, as they’re found from bottomland hardwood forests to as high as 10,000 feet, though never in pure conifer stands.
 In winter, Yellow-bellied Sapsuckers can be found in forests of hickory or pines and oaks.